gilch/hissp/docs/glossary.rst

       `subform` in the same top-level form,
       because by the time it exists,
       the top-level form has already been compiled.
+      (However, the reader must run any `tag`s, which can have arbitrary effects, before giving the compiler the form.)
       `Injection` of a Python statement is only valid at the top level.

    doorstop